samuelmaina/sokoni/README.md

-# SM online-shop
+# Sokoni
- A web-based online shop written in Node.js with Ejs. <br/> The application has the normal online shopping functionality but controls impulsive buying behavior of customers by restricting their spending.
+ Sokoni is a swahili word for 'market'.
+Sokoni is a web-based online shop written in Node.js with Ejs. <br/> The application has the normal online shopping functionality but controls impulsive buying behavior of customers by restricting their spending.
 This is enabled by periodical account recharge and tracking of currently cart products and totals. <br/>
  Jest had been used for unit and intergration tests while  Selenium has been employed for end-to-end tests.

  ## How the App works